 Ingredients

-- 1 14 ounce can artichoke hearts, drained water-packed or frozen, thawed
+- 1 14 ounce can artichoke hearts in water, drained or frozen, thawed and drained

 - ½ cup chopped walnuts 2 ½ ounces